 How Long Does Powdered Sugar Last

 As mentioned earlier, if stored properly, powdered sugar stays fine indefinitely.
-Many manufacturers add a date on the label or suggest using it within a year or two to get the best quality, but it’s not like the quality will be much worse after another 3 or 5 years.
-Chances are you wouldn’t be able to tell the difference.
+Many manufacturers add a date on the label or suggest using the sugar within a year or two to get the best quality, but it’s not like the quality will be much worse after another 3 or 5 years.
+Oftentimes you won’t be able to tell the difference.

 |Granulated sugar (unopened or opened)||Stays fine indefinitely|

-As I already mentioned, powdered sugar doesn’t go bad unless water gets into the package.
-If only a small amount of water got into the container, there would be a few small clumps that you don’t need to worry about.
+Powdered sugar doesn’t go bad unless water gets into the package.
+If only a couple of drops of water get into the container, there would be a few small clumps that you don’t need to worry about.
 If more water finds its way to the powder, there will be mold or some other sort of organic growth.
 When that happens, you should get rid of the sugar.
 Same thing if any insects got to it.